Dhaya94/tic-tac-toe/README.md

 1. VERSUS mode - where humans play against each other
 2. EASY mode - Automatic filling of the empty grid positions selected randomly

-The HARD mode is currently WIP and desired to be implemented, hence it is currently disbaled.
+3. HARD mode - The computer move is chosen based on the result of the minimax function to ensure the game is either won or tied

 ## **To Do**

-- Developing the HARD Mode AI using the Minimax Algorithm
-- Manage display of results more seamlessly, currently it is jerky
+- Manage display of results more seamlessly, currently it is slightly jerky
 - Customise tokens instead of X and Os

 ## **Reflections**